Soyadrul/autodocking-ros2/README.md

 To start follow the instructions at this [link](https://github.com/nautilus-unipd/raspberry-setup), but only if you don't have the Docker image already installed.

-Enter inside this folder repo (`autodocking-ros2`) and run this command to start the container
+Enter inside this folder repo (`autodocking-ros2`) and then run this command to start the container
 ```bash
 docker compose run --rm raspberry
 ```